laissezfarrell/bc-be-contained/README.md

   - _disk-images_ - two disk images from the M57.Biz corpus (https://downloads.digitalcorpora.org/corpora/scenarios/2009-m57-patents/), and a third disk image created for an introduction to Bitcurator workshop at BUF 2019 (h/t to Dianne Dietrich, Marty Gengenbach, and Amy Berish).
   - _logical-files_ - sample files for testing.
 Many of these came from the BUF 2019 workshop materials, and any sensitive PII included (e.g., SSNs, DOBs, GPAs) are entirely made up.

 - _docker-files_ - as of this writing, consists of three Dockerfiles shared in September 2021, April 2022, and May 2022.
-These have been organized according to the base operating system, including Kali Linux, Ubuntu rolling, and Ubunutu latest (LTS).
+These have been organized according to the base operating system, including Kali Linux, Ubuntu rolling, and Ubunutu 20.04 LTS (Focal).
+As of May 2022, we cannot build an image properly using 22.04 LTS (bulk_extractor issues).

 - testings.txt - notes from testing various parts of this.